Dead Set: Filming

-The Big Brother eye logo featured in Dead Set was described by Brooker as a combination of several of the real logos used throughout the series.
-The design of the fictional Big Brother set was made to look as authentic as possible – it featured similar cameras, two-way mirrors (which could be angled to avoid revealing the camera crew), astroturf and the actual (albeit slightly modified) Diary Room chair from Big Brother 8.
-Filming inside the fictional Big Brother set for the first episode was done using Digital Betacam technology, to retain the look and feel of the actual Big Brother series.
-The rest of the scenes were shot using the Arriflex D-20.
+Brooker described the Big Brother eye logo featured in Dead Set as a combination of several of the logos used across the franchise.
+The production designed the fictional Big Brother set to resemble the television programme, including similar cameras, two-way mirrors that could be angled to conceal the camera crew, astroturf and a modified Diary Room chair from Big Brother 8.
+Scenes set inside the house for the first episode were shot using Digital Betacam to match the look of Big Brother, while other scenes were filmed using an Arriflex D-20.

-Filming for the series took place over the summer of 2008, mainly at Longcross Studios and the surrounding areas.
-The eviction of Pippa (Kathleen McDermott) was filmed at the actual Big Brother House in Elstree on 18 July 2008 – the same night that Belinda was evicted.
-Before she left the house, McDermott was placed in the stairwell of the House and "evicted" in front of the show's live audience.
-McDermott and Davina McCall had previously shot an improvised "eviction interview".
-In addition, several former Big Brother housemates appeared as themselves.
-They were filmed chatting to each other as part of a fictional "reunion" before Dead Sets crew members "surprised" them to film a shocked reaction.
+Filming took place during the summer of 2008, primarily at Longcross Studios and in surrounding areas.
+The eviction of Pippa (Kathleen McDermott) was filmed at the Big Brother house in Elstree on 18 July 2008, the same night that Belinda Harris-Reid was evicted from Big Brother 9.
+McDermott was positioned in the stairwell and "evicted" in front of the live audience, and she and Big Brother presenter Davina McCall filmed an improvised "eviction interview" in advance.
+Several former Big Brother housemates also appeared as themselves; they were filmed speaking together as part of a fictional reunion before the production recorded their reactions to the outbreak.

-Scenes featuring McCall as a zombie were filmed in one day, and the bodies lying around the corridor during the scene were created with SFX dummies (besides Eugene Sully's, which McCall is seen feasting on).
-McCall stated that she was covered in bruises the next day due to hammering on the door in several scenes.
-She based her zombie-running style on the T-1000 from the 1991 film Terminator 2: Judgment Day.
-As she was restricted to only one day's filming, a dummy of McCall was used in some scenes for which she was unavailable.
+Scenes featuring McCall as a zombie were filmed in one day, and the bodies in the corridor sequence were created using special-effects dummies (except Eugene Sully's, which McCall is shown eating).
+McCall said she was bruised the next day from repeatedly hammering on a door during filming, and she based her running style on the T-1000 from Terminator 2: Judgment Day (1991).
+Because she was available for only one day, a dummy of McCall was used in some shots.

-Filming of the series was found to be difficult due to budgetary and time constraints.
-Some extras were redressed to play different zombies due to the cost of the contact lenses used as zombie eyes, and the scene in Episode 2 in which Alex and Riq's car breaks down was initially meant to be an explosive car crash.
-Brooker cited similar constraints for eliminating his original concept for the final episode, which would have been set six months after the outbreak.
-Many of the zombies featured in the crowd scenes – including the final assault on the house – were volunteers recruited through the internet.
+Brooker said filming was affected by budgetary and time constraints.
+Extras were sometimes redressed to play multiple zombies because of the cost of contact lenses used for the zombies' eyes, and a scene in episode 2 in which Alex and Riq's car breaks down was originally planned as an explosive crash.
+He also said constraints led him to drop an original concept for the final episode, which would have been set six months after the outbreak.
+Many of the zombies in crowd scenes, including the final assault on the house, were volunteers recruited online.

-In the second episode, Charlie Brooker also has a brief cameo as a zombie.
+Brooker has a brief cameo as a zombie in the second episode.